 The Office of Energy Efficiency and Renewable Energy (EERE) engages bilaterally with individual countries in the Middle East and Africa.

-EERE collaborates with the Israeli Ministry of Energy and Water Resources (MEW) to conduct jointly-funded research, development, and demonstration projects that aim to successfully commercialize cutting-edge clean energy technologies.
+EERE collaborates with the Israeli Ministry of National Infrastructure, Energy and Water Resources (MIEW) to conduct jointly-funded research, development, and demonstration projects that aim to successfully commercialize cutting-edge clean energy technologies.
 The two governments work through the Bi-national Industrial Research and Development (BIRD) Foundation, a quasi-governmental entity that was established in the 1970s to stimulate, promote, and support industrial R&D to mutually benefit the United States and Israel.
-Using funds provided by EERE and MEW, BIRD conducts a competitive solicitation that requires a partnership between U.S. and Israeli companies.
+Using funds provided by EERE and MIEW, BIRD conducts a competitive solicitation that requires a partnership between U.S. and Israeli companies.
 The foundation provides financial support of up to 50% of a project's total budget.